 Thank you for your question.

-But until she is actually married, to completely perform wife duties if there has not yet been that level of commitment, is asinine.
+But until she is actually married, performing wife duties is asinine.
 It’s akin to doing the work of the President but receiving the job title and salary of the Secretary.
-And some ladies are really falling for the okie doke.
+Some ladies are really falling for the okie doke.
 Ever wondered what happened to the cow that gave away all her milk during binge watching weekends of Power?
-Yeah, she still might be waiting to be bought.
+She still might be waiting to be bought.